creartive-solutions/keySignatureMusicQuiz/README.md

 # keySignatureMusicQuiz

-I want to invite you to use my music app for consolidating knowlege of key signatures.
+I want to invite you to check my first music app for consolidating knowlege of key signatures.

 CHECK IT :)